tlevine/www.thomaslevine.com/content/!/open-by-default/index.md

 Also think about how we can make software that follows the policy guideline of open data by default.
-I've proposed that clear separations between public and private data is part of this and that standard storage methods is another, but there are probably other relevant features.
+I've proposed that clear separations between public and private data is part of this and that standard storage methods is another, but there are surely other relevant features.